-'One Planet' Cities: Sustaining Humanity within Planetary Limits: Out May 2019: David's tenth book for Taylor and Francis.
+‘One Planet’ Cities: Sustaining Humanity within Planetary Limits: David’s tenth book for Routledge.

 How can the essential needs of the growing human population be met without breaking the Earth’s already-stretched life-support system?
 This title builds on the work of Kate Raworth’s Doughnut Economics and the Global Footprint Network.